pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 Any particular part of active consciousness, such as a particular sensation, perception, concept, thought, emotion, etc.

+# Self-evidence
+**NOTE**: _To affirm something is to accept (either in thought or in action, either explicitly or implicitly) that it exists, i.e. that it is real._

+## Awareness is and knowledge is
+To aware of something is to be aware and thereby affirm that it is, i.e. that it exists.
+To know something is to affirm that it is, i.e. that it exists.
+Hence, _awareness is knowledge_.
+Now, awaress is; if it not, nothing is affirmed or denied, i.e. nothing is said.
+To the extent that something is said, to that extent I affirm that awareness is, i.e. that I am aware.
+Hence, since awareness is knowledge, to the extent that I am aware, knowledge is, i.e. to the extent that I am aware, I know something and never nothing.

+## Knowledge is knowledge of that which is
+If knowing Y depends knowing X, then I must affirm that X is before affirming that Y is.
+However, at some point, we can affirm what is without affirming anything else.
+Why?
+Consider: if what I know has infinite priors (i.e. things I must know before knowing what I know), then I know nothing, since I cannot know the prior that comes before all else.
+But I cannot know nothing.
+Why?
+Because to know nothing is to affirm nothing, but anything that meets my awareness is something that I affirm by the very fact of my awareness of it.
+If nothing meets my awareness, I am not aware of anything and hence am not aware.
+But I am, which I know because I affirm that I am.

+Hence, what I know begins at the affirmation that what is, is.
+To the extent that I know anything and to the extent that I am aware of anything, to that extent I affirm and cannot but affirm that what is, is.
+To deny the affirmation is to say that what is not, is.
+Here, either I affirm nothing or I affirm something.
+But something that is, is.
+Hence, to the extent that I affirm anything, to that extent I affirm that what is, is, whatever I say to deny it.
+To the extent that I accept that what is not, is, to that extent I accept nothing.
+Hence, to affirm anything is to affirm that what is, is.
+To affirm nothing is to affirm nothing; what more is there to say?
+To accept that what is not, is, is, to accept nothing and affirm nothing; what more is there to say?
+Hence, the root of anything

+## What is, is and what is not, is not
+As previously said, to affirm is to affirm that "what is, is" and to accept that "what is not, is" is to accept nothing.
+Hence, we know that what is, is, and what is not, is not and can be nothing.
+Hence, we get the self-evident basis for all that exists and all that we can know about it.

 # Axiom 1: Existence exists
 Existence exists.
 More precisely, only existence exists, and existence only exists.
 (1) If not only existence exists, then something outside existence exists.
 But this must be a part of existence.
 Therefore, only existence exists.
-(2) If existence does not only exist, then existence can also not exist.
-But this would not be existence, and nothing is not something, i.e. there cannot "be" nothing.
+(2) If existence does not only exist, then existence also does not exist.
+But what is, is, and what is not, is not.
 Therefore, existence only exists.

 Existence is not an irreducible whole; we exist and are aware of things that exist as a part of existence.
 Any part of existence, which we shall call a "thing", exists due to the nature of existence itself.
 Since a thing is a part of existence and not the whole, it is not true that only it exists, because saying so would deny the existence of other things that exist.
 However, since a thing is a part of existence, it is true that it only exists, because if it does not exist, then it is not a part of existence and hence is not a thing.
+After all, what is, is, and what is not, is not.

 # _The axiomatic fact of consciousness_

 Existence exists and I am aware of it.
-In other words, there exists a faculty of perceiving that which exists, i.e. there exists consciousness.
-This is a fundamental, axiomatic (i.e. cognitively irreducible) fact; denying it is self-refuting.
+In other words, there exists a faculty of awareness, i.e. of perceiving that which exists.
+In other words, there exists consciousness.
+This is a fundamental, axiomatic (i.e. cognitively irreducible) fact; denying it is self-refuting, since to deny it would be to deny awareness, which is to deny that what is, is (since awareness is the affirmation of that which is).
+To deny that "what is, is" is to accept nothing, since to accept something is to accept that it is.
+Now, to accept nothing is to be unaware, i.e. to take in and hold nothing, which is to say nothing and do nothing.
+To the extent that I say or do something, to that extent I affirm that I am aware and that there exists a faculty of awanreness, i.e. consciousness.
+Hence, since to deny is to say something, even in denying consciousness I affirm it.

 ---